opnfv/apex/docs/release/installation/baremetal.rst

 ----------------------------

 1a.
 If your Jump Host does not have CentOS 7 already on it, or you would like
-    to do a fresh install, then download the Apex bootable ISO from the OPNFV artifacts site <http://artifacts.opnfv.org/apex.html>.
-There have been
-    isolated reports of problems with the ISO having trouble completing installation successfully.
-In the unexpected event the ISO does not work please workaround this by downloading the CentOS 7 DVD and performing a "Virtualization Host" install.
+    to do a fresh install, then download the CentOS 7 DVD and perform a "Virtualization Host" install.
 If you perform a "Minimal Install" or install type other than "Virtualization Host" simply run ``sudo yum -y groupinstall "Virtualization Host"``